emaj9/computing-workshop/cw-website/pages/research-notes.md

 Chapter in: Human Rights in Language and STEM Education, 55–70.
 2016 JABARI MAHIRI AND JEREMIAH SIMS

-1a.
+1. Orientation
+    a.
 I'm reading this paper to see how CP is implemented in STEM classes, espcially the effects it has on people of colour.
 What are their experiences?
     What does the research say this can do for ppl of colour?
     b.
 Get an idea of CP with CS.
 Examine their method - how did they guage their success?
 What are their references, can that point me to more research on CP with minorities?
     c.
 Glance at the intro - any thinkers I didn't see?
 Look at the methods and bibliography.
 Read the Abstract and zone in on what I want.

+2. Summary
-2a. the paper studied how critical pedagogy approaches worked with black students in the states learning stem, and the results were very positive and helpful for the students.
+    a. the paper studied how critical pedagogy approaches worked with black students in the states learning stem, and the results were very positive and helpful for the students.
 Yay!
     b. the conversation is about the low achievement of black students in general for education in the states but especially in computer science. what are the causes of this discrepency? what can be done to improve it?
     c. teachers looking to help this situation, education reseachers? policy makers who care?

+3. Assessment
-3a + b. low achievement for black students backed up with statistics from us bureau. pedagogy grounded in theory and a lot of recent studies. their findigns as a result of notes and observations, surveys, interviews. this is all pretty credible!
+    a + b. low achievement for black students backed up with statistics from us bureau. pedagogy grounded in theory and a lot of recent studies. their findigns as a result of notes and observations, surveys, interviews. this is all pretty credible!
     c. the points of view of students and teachers are included in this which i appreciate. maybe parents and community members could have been more involved?

+4. Use
-4a. my bias towards practical application and my lack of knowledge in general changes my assessment of this paper. also being white i don't fully understand the experience of black ppl in the states with cs
+    a. my bias towards practical application and my lack of knowledge in general changes my assessment of this paper. also being white i don't fully understand the experience of black ppl in the states with cs
     b. shows the potential for critical pedagogy and how it can be a critical solution to problems in education and the workforce. changes for me too because it clearly illustrates what cp looks like cs
     c. this paper did provide what i wanted!

 Notes: